Email Threads and 7 Best Practices to Manage Them

 6. Properly Label Attachments: When sending attachments in a thread, label them clearly and reference them in the body of your email.
 For example, instead of “Document1.pdf,” use “Q3_Sales_Report_Aug2024.pdf.”
 In the email, you might write, “Please find attached the Q3 Sales Report for August 2024.”

 7. Use Email Management Tools: Managing long email threads can be challenging, but tools like Hiver can help.
 With Hiver, you can add notes to email threads, which can be seen only by internal team members.
-This feature is helpful for internal communication and collaboration without cluttering the email thread itself.
+Using effective email management software can make your team’s communication smoother and boost overall productivity.

 Example: Suppose a customer emails you with a technical issue that requires escalation.
 The support agent handling the case can add a note to the email thread, such as, “Need to check with the engineering team about this bug,” before assigning it to a more technical team member.
 The note stays within the team and provides context without involving the customer.